-As a producer of steel and iron ore, ArcelorMittal's results of operations are sensitive to the market prices of steel and iron ore in its markets and globally.
-Steel prices and iron ore prices have been under pressure in recent periods and particularly in 2015, with both steel and iron ore reaching historical lows in 2015.
-This has had a pronounced negative effect on ArcelorMittal's results of operations, in the form of significant declines in revenues and operating income.
-Moreover, the particularly sharp decline in steel prices in the second half of 2015 triggered inventory related losses of \$1.3 billion, and the significant decline in iron ore prices led to a \$3.4 billion impairment of mining assets and goodwill in the fourth quarter of 2015.
+As a result of these factors, steel and iron ore prices have been under pressure in recent periods and particularly in 2015, with both steel and iron ore reaching historical lows in 2015.
+This had a pronounced negative effect on ArcelorMittal's results of operations, in the form of significant declines in revenues and operating income for 2015.
+Moreover, the particularly sharp decline in steel prices in the second half of 2015 triggered inventory related losses of \$1.3 billion, and the significant decline in iron ore and coal prices led to a \$3.4 billion impairment of mining assets and goodwill in the fourth quarter of 2015.
+Steel prices generally improved during 2016 compared to the low levels of year-end 2015, but with a high level of volatility, particularly in the fourth quarter.
+Iron ore prices were highly volatile in 2016, hitting a record low of \$39.25 per tonne on January 14, 2016 but with an average of \$52.06 per tonne for the first half of 2016 and an improvement in the third guarter of 2016 to an average of \$58.6 per tonne, and then to an average of \$70.8 per tonne in the fourth quarter of 2016.
+Despite the recent price recovery on quarterly averages seen over the second half of 2016, iron ore prices are expected to remain under pressure from the expected continued oversupply.